 - Coupon Apps: There are so many great couponing apps you can load on your smartphone.
 My favorites are Checkout 51, Berry Cart, Cartwheel by Target and iBotta.

-- Coupon Database: A coupon database makes couponing so much easier!
+- Coupon Database: A coupon database makes couponing for beginners so much easier!
 All the coupons you will ever need are all in one place!
 My coupon database has over 5,000 coupons ready for you to use!